RomaissaAdjailia/Get-AppLockerEventlog/README.md

 **2. Block**

-This gets all the events that are triggred by the action of blocking an application by AppLocker, this type is critical for threat-hunting or foreisic, and comme with high priority, since it indicate a indicate a malcious attempt, or could be a good indicator of prior malicious activity inorder to evade deffensive mechanisme.
+This gets all the events that are triggered by the action of blocking an application by AppLocker, this type is critical for threat-hunting or forensics, and comes with high priority, since it indicates malicious attempts, or could be a good indicator of prior malicious activity in order to evade defensive mechanisms.
 ```
 .\Get-AppLockerEventlog.ps1 -HunType Block |Format-Table -AutoSize
 ```